salomos-com/python/README.md

 # Salomos

-Salomos is a Python package that provides utilities for creating and managing project structures.
+Salomos is a Python package that provides utilities for processing domain-specific languages (DSLs) and managing associated data.

 ## Installation